Higher-Order Transformers With Kronecker-Structured Attention

 Now we delve into the computation of the factor matrices $S_h^{(i)}$.
 As mentioned before, each matrix $S_h^{(i)}$ represents first-order attention weights over the mode $i$.
 Thus, they can be computed independently using the standard scaled dot-product attention mechanism.
-Since the input to the attention module is a high-order tensor, computing first-order attention matrices require reshaping of the input query, key, and value tensors.
-We propose to use a permutation-invariant pooling functions $g_\text{pool}:\mathbb{R}^{N_1 \times N_2 \times ... \times N_k \times D_H} \rightarrow \mathbb{R}^{N_i \times D_H}$ that takes a high-order tensor as input and only preserves the $i$-th mode and the hidden dimension.
-In this work, we consider summation over all modes except the $i$-th and last one as the pooling function.
-We then compute the $i$-th mode attention matrix
+Since the input to the attention module is a high-order tensor, computing first-order attention matrices requires reshaping of the input query, key, and value tensors.
+We propose to use a permutation-invariant pooling functions $g_\text{pool}^{(i)}:\mathbb{R}^{N_1 \times ... \times N_k \times D_H} \rightarrow \mathbb{R}^{N_i \times D_H}$ that takes a high-order tensor as input and only preserves the $i$-th mode and the hidden dimension.
+In this work, we consider summation over all modes except the $i$-th and last one as the pooling function, i.e.,